JuliaDiff/ForwardDiff.jl/README.md

 `ForwardDiff` is undergoing development.
 It currently implements and will include:

 1. FAD of gradients, Jacobians, Hessians and tensors, i.e. up to third-order derivatives of univariate and multivariate functions.
-This feature is already available.
+This feature is available.

 2. FAD of matrix expressions.
 This feature will be added in the future.